cjddmut/Unity-2D-Platformer-Controller/README.md

 <!---%=description%-->

-A customizable 2D platformer motor that interacts with Unity's physics engine to do mechanics such as double jumps, wall jumps, and corner grabs.
+A customizable 2D platformer motor that handles mechanics such as double jumps, wall jumps, and corner grabs.
 Includes a player controlled prefab that can be dropped into any scene for immediate support.

 <!---%=obtain%-->